varnerlab/CHEME-1800-Computing-Book/unit-4-decisions/simple.md

 ```

 ### Marginal rate of substitution
-Indifference curves slope downwards because the individual is typically willing to trade one good or service for another while remaining indifferent.
-How much of one good or service a decision maker is willing to trade for another good or service is called the [marginal rate of substution](https://en.wikipedia.org/wiki/Marginal_rate_of_substitution) ({prf:ref}`defn-marginal-rate-of-sub`):
+How much of one good or service a decision maker is willing to trade for another is called the [marginal rate of substution](https://en.wikipedia.org/wiki/Marginal_rate_of_substitution) ({prf:ref}`defn-marginal-rate-of-sub`):

 ````{prf:definition} Marginal Rate of Substitution
 :label: defn-marginal-rate-of-sub